Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 These less famous Pyramids are almost as impressive as the ones of Giza, but much less crowded.
 So, our driver

 took us to Saqqara and then Dahshur.
 In the latter

 site, we were able to climb the steps of the Red Pyramid of Snefru and

 then to enter into the heart of the pyramid through a

 narrow and steep staircase.
-We could not see anything, but we could

 In the afternoon we concluded the trip.
 Then we wandered alone through the center of